 The fountain in the center of Blithewood's garden is where Bob Bassler's Seclusion reigned for thirty years.
 The original cast stone sculpture now graces a koi pond at the artist's home in California.
 The sprinkler head is better than nothing, but it seems a poor substitute.

 Across the road from the Levy Institute, we find CCS Bard, the Center for Curatorial Studies.
 I suppose that means this is where you learn how to manage a museum.
-From all outward appearances, it's an art museum.
+By all outward appearances, it's an art museum.
 The part on the right was closed when we were there because of the Fall Break.
 That part of the building houses the Marieluise Hessel Collection, on permanent loan (whatever that means) from another of Dr. Botstein's friends, the former Miss Germany 1958.
 She doesn't like to discuss her age, but one can't hide from history.
+Or math.
 (She wears her years very well.)

 Although we couldn't see Mrs. Hessel's avant-garde collection in her half of